Medusa-Intelligence-Corp/LLMmMm/README.md

 * ```bash run.sh```

 # TODO

-* Add simple static homepage
+* Add a 'loading' animation
-* Route Github pages and add https
+* Hide the div before the pairings are loaded
+* write an explainer about what this is and why it is slow (because it is free)
+* Spin up a proper server, change from localhost in html, keep port 5000?
-* Test
+* Share with Elyse